 - 1 13- ounce can unsweetened full-fat coconut milk

 - ¼ cup Chosen Foods chia seeds

 - 2 tbsp all-purpose flour for coating apples

 Combine the apple cider vinegar, water, and ice in a small bowl.
-Pour over 4 tablespoons of the vinegar mixture over the flour mixture, and mix and cut it in until it is fully incorporated, adding more vinegar water into the mix 3 to 4 tablespoons at a time until the dough is able to come together in a ball.
-It is ok to have a few dry bits remaining, just sprinkle with a few more drops of water if needed.
+Pour over 4 tablespoons of the vinegar mixture over the flour mixture, and mix and cut it in until it is fully incorporated.
+Add rest of vinegar water into the mix 3 to 4 tablespoons at a time until the dough is able to come together in a ball.
+It is okay to have a few dry bits remaining, just sprinkle with a few more drops of water if needed.
 Divide the dough into two, with one half being slightly larger than the other.
-Shape each half into a flat disc, wrap in plastic and refrigerate for at least 1 hour or over night.
+Shape each half into a flat disc, wrap in plastic and refrigerate for at least 1 hour or overnight.
 The dough will keep wrapped tightly in the refrigerator for up to 1 week or frozen for up to 1 month.